- J.D., University of Notre Dame Law School, 1988, magna cum laude

 - B.A., Aquinas College, 1984, summa cum laude

-Laurie Murphy is a Member of the firm, Chair of the Estate Planning Practice, the Private Client Practice, the Probate Practice, the Guardianship Practice, the Wills and Trust Disputes Practice, is a former Vice Chair of the Business Section, and has been practicing law since 1988.
+Laurie Murphy is a Member of the firm, Chair of the Estates, Trusts and Private Client Practice Group, is a former chair of the Elder Law and Disability Planning Practice Group, and former Vice Chair of the Business Section.
+Laurie has been practicing law since 1988.
 She specializes in probate and estate planning, taxation of estates, trusts and gifts, business succession planning, family office support, as well as elder law and special needs planning to skillfully advise families, high net worth individuals and client managers in preserving and positioning assets to fulfill their specific objectives.

 Probate and Estate Planning